-c.
-STUDENT/PATIENT/PHYSICIAN RELATIONSHIPS
+• STUDENT/PATIENT/PHYSICIAN RELATIONSHIPS

 The relationship between an osteopathic medical student and a patient must always be kept on a professional basis.
-A student shall not date or become intimately involved with a patient due to the ethical and legal considerations.
-Conduct in such an unprofessional manner shall be considered improper behavior and will be grounds for disciplinary action, including dismissal from KYCOM.
-KYCOM directs that no member of its faculty establishes or maintain a therapeutic relationship with any KYCOM student.
-A therapeutic relationship exists when a physician/patient relationship is established between a KYCOM employee and a KYCOM student.
+A student shall not date or become intimately involved with a patient due to ethical and legal considerations.
+Inappropriate relationships and behaviors will be grounds for disciplinary action, including potential dismissal from KYCOM.
+KYCOM directs that no member of its faculty establishes or maintains a therapeutic relationship with any KYCOM student.
+A therapeutic relationship exists when a physician/patient relationship is established between a KYCOM employee and a

+KYCOM student.
 In the event a therapeutic relationship is established or in any way is maintained by and between a KYCOM employee and a KYCOM student, the employee must identify and recuse themselves from any academic assessment or promotion of the student with whom the employee has the therapeutic relationship.
 KYCOM also requires that all clinical preceptors complete an attestation that they do not maintain a physician/patient relationship with the student being evaluated.